 18. Drive for Uber or Lyft

 If you want to make some extra cash without committing to a full-blown job, driving for Uber or Lyft is a legitimate option.
-Demand for ride-sharing has been growing again after a pandemic-induced slump.
+Demand for ride-sharing has been growing over the last few years and continues to grow.
 To be eligible, you’ll need to be at least 21 years old with a year of driving experience, pass a background check and own a car made in 2007 or later.

 Best of all, he could do it on his own time.
 You can work days, nights or weekends — it’s up to you.

 Because it’s easy to switch between apps, Lyft drivers often also drive for Uber.

 19. Rent Out Your Driveway

 No one wants to worry about feeding a meter while on vacation.
 If you live near an event center or stadium, rent out your driveway using sites and apps like JustPark or MonkeyParking — or go old school and simply post a “Parking” sign in front of your house.
 You may only earn $20 per day, but $20 is $20.

 Have a spare room?
 Airbnb is booking them at high rates.
 Some cities have less than 10 percent of rentals available.
 Now is the time to earn some extra money listing that spare room.
 If you’re a good host with a desirable space, you could add hundreds — even thousands — of dollars to your savings account with Airbnb.